Skip to main content

 • Stress

-• Microbiome inbalance
+• Microbiome imbalance

 Let’s dive into how low levels of NAD (nicotinamide adenine dinucleotide) might be linked to brain fog.
 NAD is the MVP of your body’s energy production, helping to convert food into energy that your cells can use.
-But as many of us already know, our NAD levels naturally decline, and certain lifestyle factors like poor diet, lack of exercise, and chronic stress can speed up this process.

-When your NAD levels dip too low, it can throw a wrench into your body’s energy production, leaving you feeling sluggish and mentally foggy.
+When your NAD+ levels dip too low, it can throw a wrench into your body’s energy production, leaving you feeling sluggish and mentally foggy.

-But that’s not all –specifically when it comes to brain fog, NAD plays a crucial role in maintaining the health of your neurons, the cells in your brain that transmit signals.
 When NAD levels are low, it can lead to oxidative stress and inflammation in the brain, which can interfere with communication between neurons and impair cognitive function.
-This can manifest as difficulty concentrating, memory problems, and that frustrating feeling of brain fog.
+This can manifest as difficulty concentrating, memory problems, and the frustrating feeling of brain fog.

-Let’s talk about how skipping those workouts can leave you feeling a bit foggy in the brain department.
-When you don’t exercise enough, your body misses out on all those feel-good chemicals like endorphins and dopamine that get released during physical activity.
 These chemicals not only boost your mood but also help improve blood flow to your brain, delivering oxygen and nutrients that keep your noggin sharp.

-Plus, regular exercise has been shown to reduce inflammation and oxidative stress in the brain, which can contribute to that foggy feeling when left unchecked.
 So in order to keep your brain clear and focused, make time for even a little bit of movement each day, even if it’s just a walk around the block or a quick yoga session.

 Some other causes of brain fog to consider: